 The FTC has also released a statement warning disaster victims of the potential dangers of the Hurricane Harvey Scam:

-Though the storm has passed, the unfortunate reality is that Hurricane Harvey survivors must now be hyper vigilant against the deluge of robocalls flooding their phone lines.
+Though the storm has passed, the unfortunate reality is that Hurricane Harvey survivors must now be vigilant against the robocalls flooding their phone lines.
 In a time of need and desperation for people in our country, phone scammers have hit a new low as they double down their attempts to rob unsuspecting victims.
-Not even in our darkest hour will scammers show compassion, rather they aim to inflict additional devastation – all for their own personal benefit.
+Not even in our darkest hour will scammers show compassion, rather they aim to inflict additional devastation—all for their own personal benefit.

-During a time of natural disaster, it is common for phone scammers’ and con-artists’ efforts to increase tenfold.
-These scams can range from robocalls posing as insurance agencies, to fraudulent charity donations, all the way to people impersonating government aid officials.
+During a natural disaster, it's common for phone scammers’ and con-artists’ efforts to increase tenfold.
+These scams can range from robocalls posing as insurance agencies to fraudulent charity donations, all the way to people impersonating government aid officials.

-“One thing we’ve learned is that scams often follow the news – especially when there’s a natural disaster, like Hurricane Harvey, in the headlines.” states the FTC.
+“One thing we’ve learned is that scams often follow the news – especially when there’s a natural disaster, like Hurricane Harvey, in the headlines.” - FTC.

 If do answer the phone and suspect the unsolicited caller has ill intentions, ask probing questions such as who the caller is calling on behalf of.
 Make sure to do so before you identify yourself, never identify your name, home address, or any other personal data to unknown callers.

 Even if the caller seems legitimate, never give your personal data, a credit card number, or your social security number over the phone.
 Ask for verification of the service, product, debt owed, or charity in the form of direct mail or email if you are truly interested in following up with the caller.

 Filing a scam call complaint to the FCC is a viable solution for peace of mind.
 It is important to note that reporting the call won’t stop the caller from attempting to scam you again, but it can help the FCC flag offenders and protect other consumers from becoming victims.